 Today's passage is perhaps the theological equivalent of 'bubble and squeak'.
 Jesus meets a gentile (non-Jewish) woman, who comes to him seeking healing for her daughter.
 Jesus replies that God's blessings are meant primarily for the Jews: and I like to think that, here, he says what he says with a wry smile on his face.
-'Dogs' was a derogatory Jewish term for non-Jews: it's hard to imagine Jesus using this in a prejudicial way - more likely he was testing her to see what she said.
+'Dogs' was a derogatory term for non-Jews: it's hard to imagine Jesus using this in a prejudicial way - more likely he was testing her to see what she said.

 And her reply was brilliant: 'even the dogs get the crumbs from under the table.'
 Jesus loves both her faith and her quick wit: 'For such a reply you may go; the demon has left your daughter.'

-There are several examples in the gospels where Jesus blesses or heals people who were not Jewish - demonstrating that the gospel is for everyone.
-But what is lovely about this story is that, in healing the woman's daughter, Jesus is making is clear that non-Jews can receive the same blessings as Jews, the historic people of God.
-Or, to put it another way, the 'bubble and squeak' enjoyed by the Syro-Phoenician woman was every bit as good as the original meal!
+There are several examples in the gospels where Jesus blesses or heals people who were not Jews - demonstrating not just that the gospel is for everyone, but, even more wonderfully, that non-Jews can receive the same blessings as Jews, the historic chosen people of God.
+Or, to put it another way, the 'bubble and squeak' enjoyed by the Syro-Phoenician woman was now every bit as good as the original meal!

 This is good news for all of us reading this reflection today.
 Thanks to Christ, we share in the same inheritance - good news for the whole world.
-Indeed, with the pouring out of God's Spirit on all people, what we get is not just 'crumbs' but the fullness of God's blessing - the indwelling presence of God and what St Paul calls 'every spiritual blessing in Christ.'
+Indeed, with the pouring out of God's Spirit on all people, what we get is not just 'crumbs', but the fullness of God's blessing - the indwelling presence of God and what St Paul calls 'every spiritual blessing in Christ.'